Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

+In addition to these considerations, it is also possible that the margin is set to be too large for a particular image.
+Given a triangle formed with vertices $P$, $A$, and $N$, as in Fig. \ref{img:triangle}, the triplet loss function would return $0$ once $\overline{AN}+m < \overline{AP}$ is satisfied.
+By the triangle inequality this is possible only if $\overline{NP} > m$, which means that if the distance between the negative and positive examples is less than the margin $m$, the loss function will never return $0$ and the algorithm iterates indefinitely.
+This is more reason to set a threshold $\Delta$ distance, and we determined experimentally that the threshold $t=0.01$ leaves enough room for the cloaking algorithm to be effective.

 \textbf{Example Selection}\\ FaceNet is a DNN trained to extract features from individual face images.
-During training, however, the loss function used is defined on three distinct images and, because our algorithm exploits backpropagation applied from the output of the loss function to the inputs of the network, all iterations of the proposed algorithm will require three images (an anchor, a positive example, and a negative example).

-A positive example of a face image is simply another face image that portrays the same person.
-The negative is a face image of a different person.
-Telling whether two images represent the same person or not requires samples to be labeled.
-Alternatively, instead of picking positive and negative samples based on labels, they can be picked based on their embeddings' distances.
+The loss function, however, requires three images: an anchor, that is the image to cloak, a positive example from the same person, and a negative example of another person.
+Alternatively, the positive and negative examples can be the most similar and the most dissimilar embeddings' images.

-In our experiments, at the first iteration the positive example is always equal to the anchor.
+In our experiments, at the first iteration, the positive example is always equal to the anchor.
 This significantly eases the example selection process and increases consistency among experiments.
-Deciding a positive example in any other way would not be meaningful: the closest example from a dataset may or may not belong to the same person, so it would introduce heavy inconsistencies in the experiments.
+Deciding a positive example in any other way would not be meaningful: the closest example from a dataset may or may not belong to the same person, so it would introduce inconsistencies across experiments.
 This method does not impact the model negatively: starting from the second iteration, the anchor is different from the positive example (because of the cloak added).
 As for the negative example selection, we propose five different options, as explained in the following section.